JojoFR1/JojoFR1/README.md

 <h2>👋🏻About Me</h2>
   <p>- 📚 I'm currently learning some C++ and improving my Python, for now I put Java on the side.
 No goal for now, I want to focus on C++ and game development. </p>

-  <p>- 🎨 I have a really big imagination and I love creating my own things, I always wanted to make my own things (videogames, programming language, Discord bot...) but it's really time and resources consuming, and I need way more knowledge than I have now.</p>
+  <p>- 🎨 I have a really big imagination and I love creating my own things from scratch, like videogames, programming language, etc..., but it's really time and resources consuming, and I need way more knowledge than I have now.</p>

   <p>- 🎮 I really love videogames, I always wanted to make one (and maybe make it my future job)...
 I'm just bad at spritting and some other shit. </p>